 In Malaya, veterinary doctors struggled hard to heal the wounds of a tiger caught in an illegal wild boar trap in Kuala Lumpur's Templer Park.

-In Malaya, veterinary doctors struggled hard to heal the wounds of a tiger caught in an illegal wild boar trap in Kuala Lumpur's Templer Park.
+Background: In Malaya, veterinary doctors struggled hard to heal the wounds of a tiger caught in an illegal wild boar trap in Kuala Lumpur's Templer Park.
 The 200-lb tigress was caught by the front right paw and was put into a come by firing capsules of phenyl barbitol from a "mercy gun", nearly nine hours after it was trapped.

 During that time the tiger struggled hard to escape.
 It ripped out the tree to which the steel trap had been anchored, but the tree became entangled among other trees.